Helping Homeless Veterans Achieve Financial Stability

 This free, 5-week course provides cash incentives for attendance and teaches homeless veterans how to manage money.

-Volunteers from Old National Bank, partnering organizations, and Volunteers of America of Indiana staff teach subjects including budgeting and savings, credit/debit cards, building credit, account management, jobs and careers, ID theft, and more.
+Volunteers of America of Indiana staff as well as volunteers from Old National Bank and partnering organizations teach subjects including budgeting and savings, credit/debit cards, building credit, account management, jobs and careers, ID theft, and more.

 By the end of the course, homeless veterans who actively participate have a household budget, a plan to address their financial debts and obligations, and a savings account to save for future goals.